john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### The Algorithm

-1. Work through the grid row-wise, starting with the cell at 0,0.
+1. Select cells in the maze, row-by-row.
 2. Add the current cell to a “run” set.
 3. For the current cell, randomly decide whether to carve East.
 4. If a passage East was carved, make the new cell the current cell and repeat steps 2-4.